roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 4.5 Hint System
 - Optional hints to assist players when stuck
 - "Show Hint" button is disabled when a hint is already displayed
+- Default hint shows the number of possible answers

 ### 4.6 Progress Tracking
 - Display of correct answers and remaining possibilities